Balancing the Spread of Two Opinions in Sparse Social Networks: Positive Results

+Assuming that the instance is reduced with respect to the previously defined reduction rules, we can employ a brute-force-like algorithm to show the desired result.

-\begin{proof} Let $(G,S_a,S_b,f_1,f_2,\fin,B)$ be an instance of \twoTSSshort\lv{, $k$ be the vertex cover number of $G$ and $C$ be the appropriate vertex cover}.
-We assume the input instance to be reduced with respect to the presented reduction rules.
-If $B \ge 2k$, then \cref{rr:boundBudgetByVCNumber} applies.
-Hence we assume $B < 2k$.
+\begin{theorem} \twoTSS is fixed-parameter tractable parameterized by the vertex cover number $k$. \end{theorem} \begin{proof} Let $(G,S_a,S_b,f_1,f_2,\fin,B)$ be an instance of \twoTSSshort, $k$ be the vertex cover number of~$G$, and~$U$ be a $k$-sized vertex cover.
+We assume that the input instance is reduced with respect to the presented reduction rules.
+Consequently, since \Cref{rr:boundBudgetByVCNumber} cannot be applied, we have $B < 2k$.